 The newly introduction of EMV and the transfer of liability for credit card fraud to the retailer, unless they have Chip and Signature, also adds to the need to review the existing solutions and infrastructure.
 The risk of not being PCI compliant can be moved outside the retailer with modern technology.
 New solutions reduce risk!

 A great advantage of new technology, in both solutions and hardware, is that it can exponentially increase the knowledge you have of your Customers.
 The ability to match hard sales number with loyalty information, as well as match this to what is happening on social media is the future for retailers.
-They can gain a much deeper insight in the behavior of their customers which is a must for any successful sales & marketing effort.
+They can gain a much deeper insight in the behaviour of their customers which is a must for any successful sales & marketing effort.
 New solutions require more computing power with more resources than what most retailers are willing to invest in for an in-house solution.
 For these retailers, the cloud offers more or less unlimited horsepower and algorithms to crank the numbers.
-This is the only way to utilize the power, without investing heavily in hardware.
-By utilizing cloud-based solutions, a midsize retailer can gain access to powerful solutions that previously have been available only for the largest retailers.
+This is the only way to utilise the power, without investing heavily in hardware.
+By utilising cloud-based solutions, a midsize retailer can gain access to powerful solutions that previously have been available only for the largest retailers.
 Not any longer!

 Real-time data drives decisions